Home Safety Tips: 33+ Essential Safety Guidelines for Your Daily Life

 Tip 6: Store Food Safely to Prevent Illness and Pests

-The Risk: Improper food storage causes foodborne illness.
+The Risk: Improper food storage causes food borne illness.
 Exposed food attracts pests.

 Prevention: